-Dr. Karlesia Montague Assistant Professor
+Dr. Karlesia Montague

+Assistant Professor

+Director of the Addiction

+Studies Program

 Dr. Montague is an Assistant Professor in the Department of Counseling and Higher Education.
 She is a Licensed Clinical Mental Health Counselor, Licensed Clinical Addiction Specialist, Nationally Certified Counselor, and Clinical Supervisor Intern.
 Dr. Montague has experience working with adolescents and adults in inpatient and outpatient settings.
 Her research interests include suicide prevention within marginalized populations, crisis preparation, and multicultural issues in mental health and higher education, specifically focusing on the Black/African American population.
 Dr. Montague also serves as a site team member for CACREP.